 Academy for Careers and Technology is helping all students develop world class skills and life and career characteristics of the Profile of the SC Graduate by providing a safe, caring, and academically challenging learning environment.
 We provide this environment through the implementation of our vision: for every student who successfully completes a program of study to be gainfully employed, enrolled in a post-secondary educational program, or join the military.
 We demonstrate the vision by challenging our students using the best teaching practices to reach their full potential and by continuous professional development of our teachers in the following technical programs: Auto Collision Repair, Auto Technology, Computer Assisted Drafting and Design, Cosmetology, Culinary Arts, Entertainment Technology, Mechatronics, Practical Nursing, and Sports Medicine.

 Our teachers are always seeking to learn new and effective strategies to use in the classroom by: attending conferences, taking college courses, and attending industry level workshops and tours.
-These successful strategies can be seen in the 43 students who completed programs of study, producing 14 honor graduates, 15 Practical Nursing graduates, and 39 juniors who scored bronze level or higher on the WIN career readiness test this year.
-The school has 5 student organizations: HOSA, FIRST Robotics, ProStart, SkillsUSA, and the National Technical Honor Society providing students with opportunities for leadership and competition on local, state, and national levels.
-The school’s Culinary Arts program was recognized as a ProStart Gold Program for the third year in a row, and the Auto Collision Repair program had its second state SkillsUSA winner in three years.
+These successful strategies can be seen in the 68 students who completed programs of study, producing 21 honor graduates, and 14 Practical Nursing graduates.
+The school has 5 student organizations: HOSA, ProStart, SkillsUSA, FIRST Robotics, and the National Technical Honor Society providing students with opportunities for leadership and competition on local, state, and national levels.

 Darrell P. Jameson, Director